-Forwarding e-mail is a source of contention.
-I receive inquiries from mothers, daughters, fathers and sons, friends and associates about how to “nicely” ask someone they know, like or love (possibly you) to please stop forwarding e-mails they didn’t ask for or are not interested in.
+The obsessive forwarding of emails is a source of contention.
+I receive inquiries from mothers, daughters, fathers, sons, friends, and associates.
+Each wants to know how to “nicely” ask someone they know, like, or love (possibly you) to please stop forwarding emails they didn’t ask for or are not interested in.

-No matter how nice, how kind, how thoughtful you may be in asking someone to stop forwarding these “forward to everyone you know” e-mails, the forwarder will feign hurt feelings.
-Worse case they’ll get downright belligerent in the belief that they can do what they want.
-Why don’t you appreciate that they are including you in these important mailings?
+Unfortunately, no matter how nice, kind, and thoughtful you may be in asking someone to stop forwarding emails, the forwarder often feigns hurt feelings.
+Worse case, they’ll get downright belligerent in the belief that they can do what they want.
+Why don’t you appreciate that they include you in these important mailings?

 Hence, this article.

-If you want to be truly thoughtful, all you have to do is stop and think of the person on the other side.
-Not just forward any e-mails that you want or what will make you feel important at that moment in time.
+To be genuinely thoughtful, you must stop and think of the person on the other side.
+Not just forward any emails you want or what will make you feel important at that moment.

 - Forwarding to everyone in your address book.
-You can bet that everyone will not be interested in the topic of that email.
-So you need to take the time to choose who you forward to because you know they will be interested.
+You can bet that everyone will not have an interest in the topic of that email.
+So it would be best if you took the time to choose who you forward to because you know they will be interested.

-- Not including a personal comment to the person the email is being forwarded to.
-Now, that certainly isn’t very thoughtful is it?
-If you cannot type a brief comment to the specific person you are forwarding to about why you are forwarding them that specific email, then don’t forward it at all.
+- Not including a personal comment to the person you plan to forward to Now, that certainly isn’t very thoughtful, is it?
+If you cannot type a brief statement to the specific person you are forwarding to about why you are forwarding them that particular email, then don’t forward it.

-- Forwarding jokes and non-business related e-mails to another person’s business email address isn’t appropriate.
-These type of e-mail should only be forwarded to personal addresses still taking into consideration number one and two above.
+- To forward jokes and non-business-related emails to another person’s business email address is not appropriate.
+This type of email should only be sent to personal addresses, still considering numbers one and two above.

 A Special Note to Habitual Forwarders

 Know that those who make these requests still want to hear from you.
-They just may not have the time or interest in forwards about silly, political, “informational” or humorous topics.
+They may not have the time or interest in forwards about silly, political, “informational,” or humorous topics.
 Isn’t that their choice to make?
-A good rule of thumb is that if an e-mail says “forward to everyone you know, all your friends or everyone in your address book” it is best you just hit Delete.